robertbrodrecht/launchpad/README.md

 * Support for saving custom post fields and examples of how to set them up.
 * Easy creation of custom post types.
 * Easy creation of custom fields on those custom post types, and easily add metaboxes to existing post types.
 * Flexible content.
 Build modules in code as PHP arrays attached to post types.
+Includes built-in modules for:
+  * Accordion: A title, WYSIWYG editor, and a repeater field with title and editor to create accordion lists.
+  * Link List: A title, WYSIWYG editor, and relationship field for creating lists that link to other pages.
+  * Simple Content: A title and WYSIWYG editor.
 * Metabox and Flexible Content Fields:
   * Basic HTML inputs:
     * Checkbox